Show All Answers

 What are the Jesuit values that the university holds?

 As a Jesuit university, Georgetown is committed to maintaining Jesuit values: care for the whole person, a commitment to social justice, and a call to educate in ways both spiritual and practical.
-You can read more about the order, its history, and its identity as part of the University at the Jesuit Heritage page, and watch a short video with Jesuit professors expressing their thoughts on the community.
-There are also news stories and features about the order’s involvement in education and the world available for your perusal.
+You can read more about the order, its history, and its identity as part of the University at the Jesuit Heritage page.
+You’ll also find news stories and features about the order’s involvement in education and the world.

 What is the Georgetown neighborhood like?